Gridlock Guy: Like snow days, Atlanta needs storm days - NewsBreak

 The serious crash occurring less than a mile away likely was not a coincidence.

 Flooding shut down North Avenue near Georgia Tech for much of that morning, prompting one driver’s rescue.
-The Atlanta Journal-Constitution’s amazing photojournalist, John Spink, was on scene as the wrecker driver helped the stranded motorist.https://twitter.com/johnjspink/status/1597913921306099712
+AJC’s amazing photojournalist, John Spink, was on scene as the wrecker driver helped the stranded motorist.

 WSB’s Smilin’ Mark McKay conversed with GDOT spokesperson Natalie Dale about the state’s prep work ahead of this weather, especially around that huge flooding spot on I-75 near Midtown.
 Dale confirmed that the state took the autumn out of the drains.
 But they couldn’t remove the drains from autumn.